Top 99 Marriage Problems And Solutions

 16. Making the major the minor

-Some character defects needed to have been straightened out from the start of your relationship but you ignored it and felt he or she will change over time.
+Some character defects needed to have been straightened out from the start of your relationship, but you ignored them and felt he or she would change over time.

 However, the situation got out of hand.

-I think you would need to sit down with him/her and talk about it.
-If that doesn’t work, you could see a counsellor or someone he/she respects a lot to help you both.
+I think you would need to sit down with your spouse and talk about it.
+If that doesn’t work, you could see a counsellor or someone your spouse respects to help you.

 17. Lack of trust based on imaginary or concrete evidence

-Whatever is the reason for doubt, ensure you clear it.
-Discuss it and be comfortable with it before you enter tie the knot.
+Whatever the reason for doubt, ensure you clear it.
+Discuss it and be comfortable with it before you enter.
+Tie the knot.